 “Home automation” is an umbrella term that includes everything from smart thermostats and keyless entry systems to smart lights and intelligent appliances.
 All home automation products share common goals.

-- They make life easier for you.
+- Make life easier for you.

-- They create a safe, secure home environment.
+- Create a safe, secure home environment.

 With home automation and smart home gadgets, you can stay connected to your home no matter where you are.
 You can control temperature, climate, lighting, locks, security and other features from a single device, usually a smartphone or tablet.